Tutorial 13: Sprites and Timers

 The Update function takes in the frame time each frame.
 This is in milliseconds and will usually be around 16-17ms if you are running your program at 60fps.
 Each frame we add this time to the m_frameTime counter.
 If it reaches or passes the cycle time that was defined for this sprite, then we change the sprite to use the next texture in the array.
 We then reset the timer to start from zero again.

-void SpriteClass::Update(int frameTime)
+void SpriteClass::Update(float frameTime)

 {